godotengine/godot-docs/reference/core_types.rst

 Core types
 ==========

-Godot has a rich set of classes and template that make for its core, and everything is built upon them.
+Godot has a rich set of classes and templates that compose its core, and everything is built upon them.

 This reference will try to list them in order for their better